Carsten-Ke/sequence-fairies/docs/source/content/seqExtract.rst

 .. option:: -e <ARG> --extract <ARG>

    The (sub)sequence(s) to extract from the sequence file.
 Providing only the sequence name will extract the whole sequence.
 But you can also provide coordinates.
-For example ``-e mySeq:1-10`` will extract the first ten amino accids of the sequence with name "mySeq".
-You can also mere several coodrinates together: ``-e mySeq:1-10,21-30`` will create a sequence of length 20 which contains both sequence parts.
+For example ``-e mySeq:1-10`` will extract the first ten amino acids of the sequence with name "mySeq".
+You can also merge several coordinates together: ``-e mySeq:1-10,21-30`` will create a sequence of length 20 which contains both sequence parts.
-   ``-e mySeq:1-10 mySeq:21-30`` on the other hand will create to seperate sequences.
+   ``-e mySeq:1-10 mySeq:21-30`` on the other hand will create to separate sequences.

 .. option::  -N <FILE>, --namesFile <FILE>